 - The province with the largest number of employees is Gauteng (50%), followed by the Western Cape (23%) and KwaZulu-Natal (18%).
-These three provinces account for the majority of employees in the sector. - Moreover, Mpumalanga with (7%), the Free State accounting (1%). - Provinces with least number of employees are Northern Cape, Northwest, and Limpopo each having a (0%) representation.
+These three provinces account for the majority of employees in the sector. - Moreover, Mpumalanga with (7%), the Free State and Eastern Cape accounting (1%). - Provinces with least number of employees are Northern Cape, Northwest, and Limpopo each are below 1%.